 You will often see people stretching their low backs in the precise manner Boyle and Sahrmann are speaking out against.
-I’ve heard people argue that it feels so good to stretch their lower back and that may be true, however that doesn’t make it beneficial or safe.
-Scratching an itch may feel good in the moment but repeating it for a period of time will eventually draw blood.
+I’ve heard people argue that it feels so good to stretch their lower back, and that may be true; however, that doesn’t make it beneficial or safe.
+Scratching an itch may feel good at the moment, but repeating it for some time will eventually draw blood.
 Ouch!

 The lower back simply wasn’t designed for a high degree of mobility.
-To borrow again from Boyle and his sports analogy, athletes producing high levels of force like a baseball pitcher for example are doing so with little movement in the low back.
-Power in this case comes from driving the legs in contrast to the rotation of the upper body…all centered around a stable core.
+To borrow again from Boyle and his sports analogy, athletes producing high levels of force, like a baseball pitcher, are doing so with little movement in the low back.
+Power, in this case, comes from driving the legs in contrast to the rotation of the upper body…all centered around a stable core.

 While my back issues were self-induced thanks to my involvement in golf and strength training, my mom was the victim of a car wreck years ago that started her down a very dark path.
 It began with one back surgery targeting her upper back.
 In the following years, she underwent ten additional surgeries focused on her lower back.
 Today I’m passionate about protecting my clients because of my personal experience, including seeing my Mom suffer so much.